fstark/macflim/README.md

 ``convert cover-000000.pgm sample-poster.gif``

-Note: if you plan to get this image on you vintage mac, I suggest you generate a tga file and open it with Photoshop 1.3.
-You can also generate png.
-Note that you want to avoid lossy compression.
+Note: if you plan to get this image on your vintage mac, I suggest you generate a ``tga`` file and open it with Photoshop 1.3.
+For web display, you can also choose to generate ``png`` images.
+Note that you absolutely want to avoid lossy compression, as black and white dithered images are a worst case for lossy compression.

-## Generating the animated cover gif (the one I use on macflimcom)
+## Generating the animated cover gif (the one I use on macflim.com)

 ``convert -delay 5 -loop 0 "cover-*.pgm" sample.gif``